jeremywachiradev/folderly/README.md

 - Android 6.0 (API level 23) or higher
 - Storage permissions for accessing files

+##Contribution
+- Clone the repo and work on a branch of it locally with your changes
+- Pull request.
+I will review it and push it

 ## Privacy & Security

 - All file access is local to your device